Home » Food Information » What Does Salmon Taste Like? Everything You Need To Know.

 3. Baked salmon.

 Season salmon fillets with garlic, lemon juice, herbs, and olive oil.
-Preheat the oven to 400° and bake for 15 minutes.
+Preheat the oven to 375° and bake for approximately 20 minutes, depending on the size of the salmon fillet.

 4. Oven-roasted salmon.